erhant/crypto-notes/content/zklearning/6-poly-commits-on-pairings-with-dlog.md

 ---
-title: 'Poly-commits with Pairings & Discrete-Log'
+title: 'Polynomial commitments with Pairings & Discrete-Log'
 desc: 'We describe in detail how KZG & Bulletproofs polynomial commitment schemes work.
 We also have an interlude on group theory, along with some hard problems such as discrete log.'
 order: 6
 cat: 'zklearning'